-Director: The Two Gentlemen of Verona
+Director: The Merry Wives of Windsor

 Robert is a Chicago-based director, playwright, and actor.
 Directing credits include The Tempest, As You Like It (Wilde Award: Best of the Bard), The Rivals, Cymbeline (Wilde Award: Best of the Bard), She Stoops To Conquer, Love’s Labour’s Lost (Wilde Award: Best of the Bard), and Tartuffe (Wilde Award: Best Comedy) at MSF; Cymbeline at Chicago’s Strawdog Theatre; the world premiere of Karen Tarjan’s The White Road at Irish Theatre of Chicago (Jeff Award nomination: Best Production-Play, Midsize); and the world premieres of Chris Hainsworth’s adaptation of Hunger (the debut novel by Elise Blackwell) and John Hildreth’s adaptation of Treasure Island, both at Chicago’s Lifeline Theatre.